lelecaruso/NLAChallenge/README.md

-These are 2 challenges from Numerical Linear Algebra Course @ PoliMi A.A 2024/25.
+2 challenges from Numerical Linear Algebra Course @ PoliMi A.A 2024/25.
-Challenges are about image processing.
+Both challenges are about image processing.